esau91/AWS_Cloud_Practitioner_Essentials/README.md

     3. Operations

 - Migration strategies
-  1. Rehosting: also know as 'lift-and-shift' involves moving applications without changes.
+  1. Rehosting: also known as 'lift-and-shift' involves moving applications without changes.
-  2. Replatforming: also know as 'lift, tinker, and shift', involves making a few cloud optimizations to realize a tangible benefit.
-Optimization is achived without changing the core architecture of the application.
+  2. Replatforming: also known as 'lift, tinker, and shift', involves making a few cloud optimizations to realize a tangible benefit.
+Optimization is achieved without changing the core architecture of the application.
   3. Refactoring/Re-architecting: involves reimagining how an application is architected and developed by using cloud-native features.
   4. Repurchasing: involves moving from a traditional license to a Software-as-a-Service model.
   5. Retaining: consist of keeping applications that are critical for the business in the source environment.